 From here all you need to do is select the file you would have received from Rev. It’s as easy as that!

 The 3rd and final feature is the use of Hashtags.
 Hashtags get their popularity mainly from Twitter.
 In short they allow you to categorise your post into a certain topic by adding a simple hashtag in front of the word.

 Once you have hastaged, people can search that hashtag and your post will appear in that newsfeed.
 For example if you do a post on lead generation and use the hashtag: #leadgeneration.

 If people who are interested in that topic on LinkedIn look it up or follow it, your post is going to appear in that search and newsfeed.
 As a result if your content resonates with them, they might reach out and start a conversation with you.
 LinkedIn are really starting to put importance to hashtags with the ability to add them to your feed in the home page as shown below:

-To start including this feature into your content, simply add the #hashtag to your post like we have done in the example below.:
+To start including this feature into your content, simply add the #hashtag to your post like we have done in the example below:

 If you’re not leveraging hashtags, it’s time to get on the bandwagon as the additional exposure for your content can be quite significant when used properly, especially if you’re posting content regularly.
 Now in saying that, when doing something like this for the first time it can obviously be a little daunting, wondering whether what you’ve done is correct or going to get the result you’re aiming for.

 To take the guesswork out of it, you’re best off outsourcing it to people who have years of experience to ensure you maximise your efforts and also don’t burn opportunities.
 Remember your first impression can often be your last.